-It’s been, I was just telling someone about 15 years, I think since I've had the privilege of speaking in this very building here at UCLA under some other circumstances and I’m very happy to be back and I congratulate your institution on winning the PAC-10 basketball championship last night.
-That's pretty exciting and one of these days our little college, the Master’s College, will attempt to put you on our schedule just so, just to make your record look better.
+It’s been, I was just telling someone, about 15 years, I think, since I had the privilege of speaking in this very building here at UCLA under some other circumstances; and I’m very happy to be back.
+And I congratulate your institution on winning the PAC-10 basketball championship last night, that’s pretty exciting.
+And one of these days, our little college, The Master’s College, will attempt to put you on our schedule just so – just to make your record look better.
 But it is a privilege to be here.
 I’m very thankful for any opportunity to speak concerning the Bible and it’s part in the life of anyone who submits himself or herself to its truth.

 But it’s an incredible book, not only because of my own personal experience, but let me just share some things with you for example.
 The Bible presents the most viable understanding of the universe.
 It presents what I believe is the only proper explanation for things the way they exist.
 It presents a God who creates.
 That makes sense to me.
 I find it very difficult to believe that everything came out of nothing.
 I find it impossible to believe that nobody times nothing equals all things.
 I have a lot easier time assuming that everything that is was produced by someone.
 That seems to me to be at least as viable as to believe that everything that is was produced by no one.

 And so, the Bible tells me who that someone is: that someone is God.
 And then the Bible also explains to me how things become the way they are from a geological standpoint, from the study of creation around us – and that is through catastrophism.
 And the Bible explains a catastrophic creation in six days, and then it explains a worldwide universal flood that through catastrophe explains a geological things and all kinds of other scientific issues that make sense to me.